3R Waste

 Collection of unnecessary chemicals

-For chemicals that are not registered in YAKUMO (e.g., those outside the scope of registration, synthetic products, and subcontracted products), please make a list and attach an unnecessary chemicals discharge form to each bottle according to the list number.
+For chemicals that are not registered in YAKUMO (e.g., those outside the scope of registration, synthetic products, and subcontracted products), please make a list and attach an unnecessary chemicals discharge form to each bottle based on the listed number.

 - Precautions